-British values are promoted in so much of what we do, not least during our school assemblies, Religious Education and in PSHE.
+British values are promoted in so much of what we do, not least during our school assemblies, PSHE and life skills lessons.
 Modern British values are integral to our school vision and ethos and underpin our daily school lives.
-As well as actively promoting British values in school, the opposite also applies: we would actively challenge Boys, staff or professionals expressing opinions contrary to fundamental British values, including 'extremist' views.
+As well as actively promoting British values in school, the opposite also applies: we would actively challenge pupils, staff or professionals expressing opinions contrary to fundamental British values, including 'extremist' views.